hexinz/SI650_final_project/QA/README.md

 {'test_loss': 1.187434434890747}
 ```

+We trained a total of 20 epochs, and obtained the best validation results at epoch 6.
+This is also probably due to the small size of our data and the huge number of model parameters.

-### Train Test Split
+## Train Test Split

 We adopted the `train_test_split` method provided in the scikit-learn package.
 We set the validation/test set to be 10% of the overall data.
-The `random_state` is not fixed during finetuning, but is fixed in the final test stage to ensure reproducibility.
+The `random_state` is fixed ensure reproducibility.

-### Test performance:
+## Test performance:

 Accuracy = $11/13\approx84\%$